wbuchanan/crossvalidate/README.md

 * params (reserved for future to support hyperparameter tuning; these will be options passed to the estimation command that would be tuned via grid or a result set for regression based tunning methods)
 * tuner (reserved for future to support hyperparameter tuning; will take name of method for the tuning)
 * classes an option that signals that the number of predicted classes; 0 indicates not categorical outcome
+* restitle an option to add titles to stored estimation results

 ## Rules
 * time point only allowed for xt prefixes